w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 :::info "Spend" vs. "Spend Local"

-You may notice that the Treasury pallet contains two extrinsics - `treasury.spend` and `treasury.spend_local`. `treasury.spend_local` (formally called `treasury.spend`) refers to a spend of DOT that is locally available, i.e., DOT from the Relay Chain's treasury. `spend` actually allows the caller to specify an asset other than DOT, or even assets in other locations, e.g.
+You may notice that the Treasury pallet contains two extrinsics - `treasury.spend` and `treasury.spendLocal`. `treasury.spendLocal` (formally called `treasury.spend`) refers to a spend of DOT that is locally available, i.e., DOT from the Relay Chain's treasury. `spend` actually allows the caller to specify an asset other than DOT, or even assets in other locations, e.g.
 [Asset Hub](../general/glossary.md#asset-hub).

 Unlike `treasuy.spendLocal`, `treasury.spend` is **not** bound by a spend period, and must be